 Speaking of all the extra gifts you’re probably going to get from your social circle when you have your baby, the chances are that you aren’t going to need absolutely everything you receive from other people.
 It’s more likely that you’re going to be overwhelmed by clutter that you just can’t get rid of.
 Fortunately, you can keep that stress to a minimum by re-gifting or selling the items you don’t need.

 Remember, don’t throw the original boxes of anything you get away.
 If you do decide to sell an item later, having the box will help to keep the value high.
+If you also have unwanted, outdated, or old gold and silver, turn them into much needed cash by selling them to a pawn shop or to a gold buyer like the Alliance Gold and Silver Exchange.
 Additionally, if you’ve got any spare time, you could consider learning how to make things and sell those too.
 People will pay a lot for a hand-made toy or blanket these days.

 4. Check for Benefit Options